 There are also usually plenty of volunteer opportunities which could help with getting actual experience you can put on your resume’.

 While watching a YouTube video isn’t going to give you actual experience, they can be good for learning some of the basics.
 This will then help you to “talk the talk” when you start interviewing.
 Of course, you have to be careful since not all YouTubers are created equally when it comes to quality of information.
-Here are a few instructional design focused channels (some are particularly heavy on e-learning but still have good general ID info as well) I follow where I believe the people actually know what they’re talking about:

 6. Take Online Courses